-Our inspections currently assess each FRS against every question in our question set, so we can build up a detailed understanding of their performance.
+Our inspections currently assess each FRS against the characteristics of good set out in the assessment framework, so we can build up a detailed understanding of their performance.
 In the future, we may consult with the sector on moving to a more risk-based inspection programme.

 FRSs will be assessed and given graded judgments.

 - Outstanding – The FRS has substantially exceeded the characteristics of good performance;

 - Good – The FRS has substantially demonstrated all the characteristics of good performance;

 - Adequate – The FRS has demonstrated some of the characteristics of good performance, but we have identified areas where the FRS should make improvements;

 - Requires improvement – The FRS has demonstrated few, if any, of the characteristics of good performance, and we have identified a substantial number of areas where the FRS needs to make improvements; and